DC Living Costs 2026: Monthly Budget Guide

 housing costs and trends

-Use those figures to benchmark neighborhoods and decide how much of your take-home pay you’ll allocate.
-Housing cost here runs about 52.5% above the national average, so prepare for a premium on location and size.
+Use those figures to compare neighborhoods and decide how much of your take-home pay you can afford.
+Housing in D.C. often costs more than the national average, so location and size matter a lot.

-Compare listings by bedroom count, square footage, and transit access, and factor in lease flexibility.
-That disciplined, data-driven approach helps you evaluate trade-offs and choose housing that fits both budget and lifestyle.
+Compare listings by bedroom count, square footage, commute time, fees, and lease rules.
+A disciplined approach helps you choose housing that fits both your budget and daily life.

 Monthly Expenses: Utilities, Groceries, and Healthcare